The School of Music is always listening for new ideas.

 Presently, we also offer the following programs to any undergraduates at Georgia Tech:

-- Music Minor -- The minor consists of 15credit hours customized to the specific area of music you're interested in, ranging from General Music Literacy to Music Technology.
+- Music Minor -- The minor consists of 15 credit hours customized to the specific area of music you're interested in, ranging from General Music Literacy to Music Technology.
 Please note that an interview and/or audition is required for entry to this program.

-- Humanities Credits -- Trying to find a good way to fulfill the humanities requirements in your degree track?
+- Humanities Credits -- Trying to find a meaningful way to fulfill the humanities requirements in your degree track?
 Participating in one of our ensembles can earn you up to four hours of humanities credit.

 - Music theory, performance, composition, and/or analysis